 Pity.
 He didn’t deal with innocents.
 Ever.
 Only those women already hardened by life’s experiences, women who liked having their precious egos petted as much as they liked having their slits stroked.
 Women whose purses he was not averse to lining and who were willing to overlook his behavior, if, in the midst of things, he got a little rough.
 Certainly, his carnal appetites were too wild for the virtuous dainty before him.

 Somewhat regretfully, he opened his mouth to decline.

 The screech interrupted him.

 “How dare you!”
 An older woman charged at them from the side, brandishing her fan like a bayonet and casting him a glare as if he were Lucifer come to life.
 Which perhaps he was—for even considering corrupting her charge.

 “Franny!
 You evil child!”
 Sky-high plum-colored feathers stuck out of a forest-green turban, agitating the air above her mottled face.
 Ire definitely did not sit pretty on this particular matron.
 “What are you doing, talking to him?” the woman hissed.
 Her voice carried like that of a general commanding his troops.
 More than one curious head turned toward their secluded corner.
 “Come away this instant!”

 “But, Aunt,” Lady Francine protested, casting him a commiserating glance.
 “Lord Blakely and I are only conver—”

 “The Lord Blakelys of this world are most certainly not for the likes of you, gel.
 Now come along.”
-The harridan grasped Lady Francine’s arm and tugged.
+A full head shorter and three times as wide as her niece, the harridan grasped Lady Francine’s slim arm and tugged.

 And he, purveyor of pleasure and avoider of innocents, found himself nodding in assent.